-If you have an emergency or an urgent need for a drug on the Prior Approval list, call ESI at (877) 493-1947.
-If ESI denies your request for Prior Approval, see Chapter Four for instructions on how to appeal the decision.
+If you have an emergency or an urgent need for a drug on the Prior Approval list, call the pharmacy phone number on the back of your ID Card.
+If BCBSVT denies your request for Prior Approval, see your Benefits Description for instructions on how to appeal BCSBVT's decision.
 You may also see your Outline of Coverage for details regarding BCBSVT's Prior Approval Program.

-ESI's quantity limits, step therapy and Prior Approval drug lists change from time to time.
-For the most up-to-date list, visit BCBSVT's website at www.bcbsvt.com/pharmacy to see if a specific drug needs Prior Approval or other review.
-You may also call ESI at the pharmacy phone number listed on the back of your ID card.
+BCBSVT's quantity limits, step therapy and Prior Approval drug lists change from time to time.
+Check with your doctor or visit BCBSVT's website at www.bcbsvt.com to see if a specific drug needs Prior Approval or other review.
+You may also call the pharmacy phone number on the back of your ID Card.